Wearable Technologies Innovation World 2013 winners

 Created in 2011, Swiss startup Biovotion AG took the top rank in the Healthcare & Wellness award category for its Biovotion Vital Sign Monitoring (VSM) platform.
 Wearable health monitoring has a big market to address in ageing Europe and research labs such as Imec, Fraunhofer or CEA-Leti regularly come up with interesting concepts to monitor vital signs.

 The Biovotion VSM platform wraps around the patient's upper arm for unrestricted and continuous monitoring, say for chronic illnesses or for temporary patient-at-home monitoring.
 Integrating a multi-wavelength optical reflection sensor in contact with the skin, an accelerometer and a temperature sensor, the arm-band can measure blood oxygenation and cutaneous blood volume, skin temperature and heart rate (and its variability).
-Activated via a smartphone, the platform shares the data in real-time and automatically uploads it to the cloud for semi-automatic analysis and for caretakers to be alerted when set specific conditions occurs.
+Activated via a smartphone, the platform shares the data in real-time and automatically uploads it to the cloud for semi-automatic analysis and for caretakers to be alerted when set specific conditions occur.